Coastal Access Program: Prescriptive Rights Program

 The Coastal Public Access Program includes a prescriptive rights element whereby the Coastal Commission researches and inventories the historic public use of areas with the potential for significant public access benefits.
 Where research indicates that the public use is substantial enough to create potential prescriptive rights, the Attorney General's Office has the authority to proceed with the legal action necessary to protect those areas.

-For a fuller description see Some Facts About Public Prescriptive Rights. [in PDF]
+For a fuller description see Some Facts About Public Prescriptive Rights.

 The Public’s Role in Preserving Prescriptive Rights